hassuxcode/ufrume/README.md

 # Organisiert

-A multithreaded CLI tool to organize your music from messy into a structured system defined by you.
+A multithreaded CLI tool to organize your music files into a folder structure defined by you.

 <table>
 <tr>